-Everyone's all a-flutter at the Natural History Museum.
-After months of COVID-19 closure, we Angelenos can finally celebrate the re-opening of the Butterfly Pavilion while there is still time to enjoy the unfettered joy that is an afternoon among the butterflies.
-The pavilion is back on the museum’s South Lawn, offering delightful flutterby time on the same site where the creepier Spider Pavilion usually sets up in autumn.
+Everyone's all a-flutter at the Natural History Museum because the butterflies are back in town!
+The Natural History Museum is re-opening the Butterfly Pavilion on the museum’s South Lawn, offering delightful flutterby time on the same site where the creepier Spider Pavilion usually sets up in autumn.
 From chrysalis to butterfly, the Butterfly Pavilion is full of magical moments, which is why it rates as one of our 100 things to do with LA kids before they grow up.

-The variety of insect and plant species in the Pavilion means that visiting multiple times can be well worth it, particularly if you can catch one of the free admission Tuesdays.
+The variety of insect and plant species in the Pavilion means that visiting multiple times can be well worth it, especially while indoor spaces remain closed, and not everything in LA is open.
 Why not bring a drawing pad and try to recreate a Monarch or a Swallowtail?
 Or hand your kids your camera and let them go on a photography expedition?
 There are so many ways to enjoy combining bugs and beauty.
 Just another reason our kids are lucky to be growing up in LA!